mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 computations.
 While Dask modules like Dask.bag and Dask.dataframe can happily play in this space this doesn't seem to be the focus of recent conversations.

-Recent conversations are almost entirely around supporting interactive ad-hoc parallelism (lots of small tasks with complex dependencies between them) rather than the big Map->Filter->Groupby->Join abstractions you often find in a database or Spark.
+Recent conversations are almost entirely around supporting interactive custom parallelism (lots of small tasks with complex dependencies between them) rather than the big Map->Filter->Groupby->Join abstractions you often find in a database or Spark.
 That's not to say that these operations aren't hugely